planetk/homebridge-vcontrold/README.md

 # homebridge-vcontrold

 This is a plugin for [homebridge](https://github.com/nfarina/homebridge).
-It provides access to a Viessmann heating unsing the [vcontrold](https://openv.wikispaces.com/vcontrold) demon.
+It provides access to a Viessmann heating using the [vcontrold](https://openv.wikispaces.com/vcontrold) demon.

 # Prerequisits
 In order to use this plugin you need to connect your heating to a linux computer using the IR Interface of the heating.
 On that computer you need to set up the [vcontrold](https://openv.wikispaces.com/vcontrold) demon.

 Details on hardware and software setup are available on the [openv](https://openv.wikispaces.com) Homepage.

 I will not be responsible for anything that happens to your heating due to using this software.
 You do this on your own risk.
-I will also not be able to give any support for the setup ov vcontrold.
+I will also not be able to give any support for the setup of vcontrold.

 Please note the IP address and port vcontrold is running on.
 Check vcontrold.xml to find the port.
 Default is 3002.

 # Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install homebridge using: npm install -g homebridge For Details and Prerequisits check the [homebridge](https://github.com/nfarina/homebridge) page
 2. Install this plugin using: npm install -g homebridge-vcontrold
 3. Update your configuration file (~/.homebridge/config.json).
 See following Configuration Chapter for details